john-jerome/sisense-testing-framework/README.md

 git push origin main
 ```

-In order to connect the tool with your Snowflake database, you need to add a few enviromental variables which are used in `snowflake_connect` function:
+In order to connect the tool with your Snowflake database, you need to add a few enviromental variables which are passed to `snowflake_connect` function:

 ```python
 ctx = snowflake.connector.connect(